There’s a lot of investors who buy shares in an emerging market ETF and falsely believe they’ve diversified globally.

 Don’t get me wrong.
 I’m not telling you that these ETFs won’t go up in value over time.
 I’m not even saying you shouldn’t buy them.
 But I’d like to address a common error I feel many people make when investing overseas.

 Here’s the problem: your typical emerging market fund which your brokerage tries to sell you does neither of these things.
-At least not nearly as well as it should.
+They don’t invest in emerging markets the right way.